Cancer Diagnosis Center

 State of the art technology gives us the chance to improve human health conditions substantially.
 With the use of various imaging techniques human body and tissues can be examined in great detail which in turn makes it possible to analyze internal phenomena.
 Well educated and experienced doctors can give diagnosis at the most specific and detailed level.
 There is however, one fundamental problem – time.
 Fortunately there are also well educated and experienced people who can make their work easier, faster and much more efficient.

-By connecting the new technology of medical imaging and the most advanced and futuristic solutions from the field of mathematics and computer science we can provide doctors with all the necessary tools to work with medical images.
+By connecting the new technology of medical imaging and the most advanced and futuristic solutions from the field of mathematics and computer science (machine and deep learning) we can provide doctors with all the necessary tools to work with medical images.
 Don’t waste your time!
 Let us do the work!
-We can segment images, find regions of interest, provide statistical descriptions of images, count cells or even recognize their kind.
+We can segment images, find regions of interest, provide statistical descriptions of images, count cells, mitosis or even recognize their kind.

 Don’t hesitate, just save lives.